-There have been a lot of changes since then, first several changes in the screenplay were made.
-A girl was introduced, because I hoped meeting another adolescent who feels less alone and abandoned in this city would shine a different light on his opinions about the disharmonic character of the city.
-Divorced parents were introduced, thus the guy has an argument with his mother and had no place to go besides his father in Rotterdam, which he has not seen in years.
-This created a sense of essence for having no other place to go and as a base for his miserable feelings.
-It also gave the story more drama, instead of focussing on the troubles of leaving your home.
-After struggling for a few months with screenplay writing and not writing anything that was good enough to film, I decided to move away from the written word and move back to the image making process again.
-During writing the screenplay I made a lot of photos in Rotterdam.
+Duing writing the screenplay I made a lot of photos in Rotterdam.
 The photos shared a lot of similarities even though the subject changed.
 I went for a week to Schiermonnikoog, an island in front of the north coast of Holland, to take a step back from my work and to be able to analyse my own photography.
 In this week I made a thorough analysis of my own working methodology in my photography (see next chapter).
 Although the week was meant as a week of rest, I couldn't stop myself by shooting images that could be formed into a short film.
 Afterwards I realised that my working methodology in my photography is similar as my working methodology in filmmaking.
 Back at school I started editing and from the edit derived a ghost story of two lovers hunting each other.
-The guy was literally hunting the girl, images of the camera in hand when he runs and the girl was hunting him in his mind, shots of the girl on the back were it is not clear if she is really their or just in his mind.
-When a teacher pointed out the similarities it shared with Tarkovski's Solaris, I watched the film as well as Sodenberghs remake.
-I enjoyed seeing both films and understood the similarities, except in my film someone would never commit suicide, because somebody else inflicted harm upon the character.
-Instead my character would commit suicide if she feels she inflicted harm on her loved ones, because she could not live up to the expectations of them and therefore lost her sense of rationale.
+The guy was literally hunting the girl, shots of the camera in hand when the boy runs.
+The girl was hunting him in his mind, shots of the girl on the back were it is not clear if she is really there or just in his mind.
+When a teacher pointed out the similarities it shared with Tarkovsky's Solaris, I watched the film as well as Sodenberghs remake.
+I enjoyed seeing both films and understood the similarities.
+Tarkovsky's book 'Sculpting in time' provided me several interesting insights on his motivations and working methodology.
+Not only on art and film but also on his philosophy behind his film.
+He has a very clear idea on what the function of art is and the reason why he makes his films.
+This immediately also points out the differences between my short film and Solaris, because I have no clear idea what my film is about and what I want to tell.